runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10061-jooqmysql-configuration.md

 </url>
 ```

-3 - Then you can set your `username`  and `password` in your configuration file:
+3 - Then you can set your `username`  and `password` in your configuration up.god.file:

 ```xml
         <username>htl</username>